 Beets – fresh beets, peeled and shredded.
-I used red beets, if using golden beets the flavor will be sweeter.
+I used red beets; if using golden beets, the beet flavor would make this soup sweeter.

 Cabbage – green or purple cabbage.

-Liquids – vegetable broth, beef stock, or water.
+Liquids – use vegetable broth, beef stock, or water.

-For serving – sour cream or greek yogurt, fresh dill, crusty bread.
+For serving – use sour cream or Greek yogurt, fresh dill, and crusty bread.

-Step 3.
-Add the rest of the vegetables to the instant pot insert: shredded beets, thinly sliced cabbage, carrots, potatoes.
+Step 5.
+Add the rest of the vegetables to the instant pot insert shredded beets, thinly sliced cabbage, carrots, and potatoes.
 Add water or veggie broth and tomato paste.
 Mix well to combine.

-Step 5.
-Once pressure release process is done, open, add flavorings: minced garlic, apple cider vinegar, dill, salt, black pepper.
+Step 8.
+Once the pressure release process is done, open and add flavorings: minced garlic, apple cider vinegar, dill, salt, black pepper.

-Step 6.
-Stir well, taste, adjust flavor based on your taste buds.
-Your pressure cooker borscht is ready, serve with sour cream and enjoy!
+Step 9.
+Stir well, taste, and adjust flavor based on your taste buds.
+Your pressure cooker borscht is ready; serve with sour cream and enjoy!

-To speed up the process making instant pot borscht you can use a food processor for slicing and grating vegetables.
+To speed up the process of making instant pot borscht, you can use a food processor for slicing and grating vegetables.
 I used a box grater.

 Eat borscht with sour cream, thick plain yogurt, or a dollop of mayo.
 Top the bowl of borscht with fresh chopped dill.
 Served with sourdough or fresh rye bread.